Private Delegated Quantum Computing for User-Level and Industry-Level Settings

-Given these characteristics, in \cite{Universal_Blind} they study the possibility of using this technique for secure delegated computing.
-This works as follows: the client sequentially generates the qubits to be sent to an untrusted external server, and the server applies the rest of the operations.
-However, instead of generating states in uniform superposition, the client generates them randomly from a specific set of possible states to encode the state.
-In this way, the client can simply communicate to the server which measurements and corrections to perform, making his own decryption.
-Thus, without having to receive the qubits back, the client can perform the entire calculation, without revealing its state.
-Furthermore, this protocol can be adapted to the case of distributed quantum computing \cite{Distributed_MBQC}, in which we have several external servers that store and measure the global graph state.
+Given these characteristics, \cite{Universal_Blind} studies the possibility of using this technique for private delegated computation.
+In blind MBQC, the client sends randomly encoded qubits and masked measurement instructions; the adapted and randomized measurement angles hide the underlying logical angles up to the leakage allowed by the blind-MBQC construction.
+This protocol can also be adapted to distributed quantum computing \cite{Distributed_MBQC}, in which several servers store and measure the global graph state.

-This protocol allows us to verify whether the server is being honest and performing the calculations we ask it to perform \cite{Verificar}.
-For this purpose, a set of trap qubits will be set, which will give deterministic results known only to the client.
-If we obtain an unexpected result, we will know that the external server is not performing the designated operations.
+This protocol can include a trap-qubit check for whether the server is being honest and following the requested computation \cite{Verificar}.
+For this purpose, a set of trap qubits is inserted, giving deterministic results known only to the client.
+If an unexpected result is obtained, this indicates that the server is not performing the designated operations.

-However, it requires an enormous amount of resources that can be limiting, because we need a number of ancilla qubits dependent on the depth of the algorithm to be executed.
+Its main limitation for the present hierarchy is resource overhead: the number of graph-state qubits depends on the computation size and depth.
+A client with only $M$ qubits could in principle send graph-state qubits in packets, but this remains an MBQC resource-state approach rather than the QOTP-based circuit hierarchy developed below.